Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Theoretical Framework

 Thus, eq. \eqref{Hml2} is simplified to

-The approximation taken above, although originally derived for low eccentricities, will be demonstrated in Sections III and IV to be applicable to a wide range of elliptical arrays, even those that reach eccentricity values of $e=0.99$, as long as the number of considered sensors is large.
+The approximation taken above, although originally derived for low eccentricities, will be demonstrated in Sections III and IV to be applicable to a wide range of elliptical arrays, even those that reach eccentricity values of $\xi = 0.99$, as long as the number of considered sensors is large.
+The reason is that, even for high eccentricities, the main contribution of the transformation is given by the phase mode $n = m$, while the rest of the contributions (sum $\forall n \neq m$) is normally negligible [see eq.(13)].
+Nonetheless, an increment of the artifact levels is expected as the eccentricity increases, thus degrading the joint DoA and ToA estimation in some angular regions.
 In practice, $P$ should be selected so the sensor separation is less than $\lambda/2$, where $\lambda$ stands for the wavelength.

 Then, we can reduce \eqref{Hml2} to

 if we consider the filter $W_{m,p}(f)$ to be

 Alternatively, we can choose $W_{m,p}(f)$ as